jlramosr/graphql-prisma-challenge/README.md

 * *feature/#2.2*: Users has only 23 holiday days for each of their own companies.
 Now, holiday creations become requests to your companies instead a simple annotation for me.
 Make the respective changes to implement this restriction, drawing the new structure if needed.
 Do not add new queries or mutations.

-Do the same procedure to merge and pull request for each feature.
+Do the same procedure to make the pull request for each feature.

 Good luck!